PanDAWMS/panda-docs/docs/source/client/jupyter_preparation.rst

 JupyterLab will open automatically in your browser.
 You may access JupyterLab by entering the local notebook server’s `URL <http://localhost:8888/lab>`_ into the browser.

-You should do hereafter all procedures in Jupyter notebook.
+You will do hereafter all procedures in Jupyter notebook.